What Does Pre-Med Mean?

 As you can see this is an important exam.
 You can’t afford to joke around with it.
 The highest score you can get is 528.
 Most schools require a score of 509 or more.

-The MCAT is a 7 ½ hour test which topics include:
+The MCAT is a 7 ½ hour test whose topics include:

 - Biological and Biochemical Foundations of Living Systems